writethedocs/www/docs/2014/blog/announcing-venue-and-ticket-sales.rst

 we are hosting the conference at the fantastic `Prezi`_ headquarters.

 Along with that,
-we're announcing early bird tickets, our first speakers, and our first sponsors.
+we are announcing early bird tickets, our first speakers, and our first sponsors.